Adverbs of manner tell us how something happens. They are usually placed either after the main verb or after the object.

 - James coughed loudly to attract her attention.

-- He plays the flute beautifully. (after the object)
+- He plays the flute beautifully. (after the direct object)

-If there is a preposition before the object, e.g. at, towards, we can place the adverb either before the preposition or after the object.
+If there is a preposition before the verb's object, you can place the adverb of manner either before the preposition or after the object.

 - The child ran happily towards his mother.